 Kumar, A. & Epley, N. (in press).
-Undervaluing gratitude: Expressors misunderstand the consequences of showing appreciation.
-Psychological Science.
+Undervaluing gratitude: Expressers misunderstand the consequences of showing appreciation.
+Psychological Science. [click here to view paper]

-Expressing gratitude improves wellbeing for both expressors and recipients, but we suggest an egocentric bias may lead expressors to systematically undervalue its positive impact on recipients in a way that could keep people from expressing gratitude more often in everyday life.
+Expressing gratitude improves well-being for both expressers and recipients, but we suggest an egocentric bias may lead expressers to systematically undervalue its positive impact on recipients in a way that could keep people from expressing gratitude more often in everyday life.
 Participants in three experiments wrote gratitude letters and then predicted how surprised, happy, and awkward recipients would feel.
-Expressors significantly underestimated how surprised recipients would be about why they were grateful, overestimated how awkward recipients would feel, and underestimated how positive recipients would feel.
+Expressers significantly underestimated how surprised recipients would be about why they were grateful, overestimated how awkward recipients would feel, and underestimated how positive recipients would feel.
 Expected awkwardness and mood were both correlated with participants' willingness to express gratitude.
 Wise decisions are guided by an accurate assessment of the expected value of action.
-Underestimating the value of prosocial actions, like expressing gratitude, may keep people from engaging in behavior that would maximize their own--and others'--wellbeing.
+Underestimating the value of prosocial actions, like expressing gratitude, may keep people from engaging in behavior that would maximize their own--and others'--well-being.

 Walker, J. T., Kumar, A. & Gilovich, T. (2016).
 Cultivating gratitude and giving through experiential consumption.
 Emotion, 16(8), 1126-1136. [click here to view paper]